svseas/p5-rag/README.md

 - [Integrations](https://morphik.ai/docs/integrations): Integrate with existing tools and workflows.
 Including (but not limited to) Google Suite, Slack, and Confluence.
 - [Cache-Augmented-Generation](https://morphik.ai/docs/python-sdk/create_cache): Create persistent KV-caches of your documents to speed up generation.

 The best part?
-Morphik has a [free tier](https://www.morphik.ai/pricing) and is open source!
+Morphik has a [free tier](https://www.morphik.ai/pricing)!
 Get started by signing up at [Morphik](https://www.morphik.ai/signup).

 ## Table of Contents
 - [Getting Started with Morphik](#getting-started-with-morphik-recommended)